About

 Hizo parte del comité editorial de la revista de periodismo cultural Arcadia (2013) y fue colaborador constante hasta 2019, tanto en su versión impresa como digital.
 También ha sido tallerista para instituciones como el Área Cultural del Banco de la República y la Biblioteca Nacional de Colombia, y ha participado como jurado en convocatorias del Ministerio de Cultura, de Idartes y de trabajos de grado en la Universidad de los Andes.
 A lo largo de su trayectoria ha colaborado con artistas y colegas tanto en Bogotá como en Chicago.
 Su Tallercasa hace parte de la red R.A.R.O.
 (Residencias Artísticas Raramente Organizadas).

-He holds a deep belief that art is a transcendent way of living and being in the world.
-Along this path, a delicate and meticulous drawing practice has persisted—mostly carried out in everyday notebooks—which allows him to center himself and fully inhabit the present.
-His abstract and minimalist painting whispers that behind the surface of things, there is magic, mystery, and minute details that speak to us.
-His writing is simple, honest, and playful—a tool for unraveling knots and detecting the invisible structures that organize and, at the same time, control us.
+He believes that art constitutes a transcendent mode of living and engaging with the world.
+Along this path, three enduring forms have emerged: a delicate and meticulous drawing practice—primarily undertaken in everyday notebooks—that enables him to center himself and fully inhabit the present moment; abstract and minimalist paintings, which suggest that beneath the surface of things lie magic, mystery, and minute details that speak to the attentive observer; and a style of writing that is simple, sincere, and playful—a means of untangling complexities and discerning the invisible structures that both shape and constrain us.

-Together, whether dissolved or expanded, these practices take shape as exhibitions, installations, books, films, or independent exercises, all sparked by whatever moves him in his daily life.
-He is drawn to coincidences, the stories behind the stories, and the hidden poetry in everything we usually consider ordinary, insignificant, or silent.
-He believes that in the small—or the seemingly simple—lie tensions and complex philosophical paradigms that help us navigate life’s intricacies.
-Themes such as memory, travel, the relativity of time, social idiosyncrasies, forms of play, and cognition often emerge.
+Taken together, whether diffused or expanded, these practices materialize as exhibitions, installations, books, objects, films, or independent exercises, each prompted by whatever moves him daily.
+He is drawn to coincidences, the stories behind the stories, and the hidden poetry in everything we typically consider ordinary, insignificant, or silent.
+He maintains that through the observation of the small and seemingly simple, it is possible to apprehend far more complex philosophical and political paradigms.
+From these arise themes such as memory, travel, the relativity of time, social idiosyncrasies, modes of play, and cognition, among others.

 He emphasizes that his practice does not unfold chronologically, progressively, or linearly.
 Rather, it arises from a constant wandering and a rhizome of thoughts that evolve and interconnect at different rhythms over time.
 That invisible structure is both the foundation and the map of his entire practice and its many projects.